IndieMasco/TechEdWeek6Assignment/READme.md

 For this week's assignment, we're building a gallery, similar to the one we created in Week 2.
 However, this time we'll be using React to develop it.
 I'm really interested to see how building the same application with a new approach will differ from the previous one.
 It'll be a great opportunity to compare the two methods and better understand the advantages of using React.

+- i feel like i'm back at the beginning learning JS from scratch

 # Requirements

-- 🎯 Implement the useState hook to manage gallery state (e.g. selected image).
+- ✅ 🎯 Implement the useState hook to manage gallery state (e.g. selected image).
-- 🎯 Use useEffect for initial fetching of images from an external API.
+- ✅ 🎯 Use useEffect for initial fetching of images from an external API.
+- ✅ 🎯 Use the .map() function to render an array of images dynamically
+- ✅ 🎯 Implement functionality to display a larger version of an image when its thumbnail is clicked.

+  - All of the above have been done within Gallery.jsx

+- ✅ 🎯 Ensure all images have meaningful alt text.

+  - I feel like this was already done for us; we just needed to make sure we pulled the alt text from the API

 - 🎯 Return JSX from multiple components (e.g., an ImageItem component for each image and a Gallery component to display them).

-- 🎯 Use the .map() function to render an array of images dynamically
-- 🎯 Implement functionality to display a larger version of an image when its thumbnail is clicked.
-- 🎯 Ensure all images have meaningful alt text.
+  - I've only made a Gallery component so far.....

 - 🎯 Ensure basic keyboard navigation for image selection (e.g., thumbnails should be focusable and activatable with Enter/Space).

+  - I still need to start this one

 # Stretch Requirements